CrashenX/microk8s/README.md

 Tested with (on Ubuntu Server 18.04):

 - [microk8s](https://microk8s.io/)
-    - Can be installed during Ubuntu Server 18.04 installation or with `snap`
+    - Can be installed during Ubuntu Server 18.04 installation or with `snap install microk8s --classic`
+    - Run `microk8s.enable dns storage` to enable dns and storage
     - Add `alias kubectl='microk8s.kubectl'` to bashrc
     - NB: All DNS requests will show from 10.1.1.1 ([cbr0](https://github.com/ubuntu/microk8s#my-dns-and-dashboard-pods-are-crashlooping))